redpencilio/frontend-lokaalbeslist/README.md

 ### Language

 We try to keep everything all code & everything internally in English.
 There are some exceptions, such as the [models]('./app/models/'), as it is a lot easier to work with the Ember Data & Model APIs and logic this way, combined with mu-resource JSON API that is in Dutch.
-There are also some things that are exceptions that should be removed, such as the use of 'zitting' in the mu-search results and here internally.
-Clean up as you see fit.
+While this is sometimes confusing, as all mu-search properties are in English, it does provide an easy way to tell with which data source you are working with in a component.
+It is not great for component re-use.

+If anything else is off, clean up as you see fit.

 All content (things rendered to users) is in Dutch only.